tigermursa/mysity-react-vite/README.md

 3. CRUD Operations: Perform comprehensive CRUD (Create, Read, Update, Delete) operations seamlessly across all your websites.
 4. Enhanced Security: Safeguard your content with protected pages, ensuring that only authorized users have access to sensitive information.
 5. Full Responsiveness: Experience optimal usability on any device with a fully responsive design for a seamless and adaptive user interface.
+6. Todo List : Use the todo list to work perfectly

 ### Technologies used on front-end :